georgepemberton1998/wordbanksProject2/README.md

 # Fundamentals Project
 This Project aims to utilize all of the technologies I have learnt so far in the academy.
-These include: Java, Jira, etc etc etc etc. Below I will illustrate how I have applied these technologies I have learnt to create a web based application that conforms to the CRUD (Create, Read, Update and Remove) criteria.
+These include: Intellij, Jira, Springboot, CircleC & GCP.
+Below I will illustrate how I have applied these technologies I have learnt to create a web based application that conforms to the CRUD (Create, Read, Update and Remove) criteria.

 ---